open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 -   Table-level compression is applied to an entire table.
 -   Column-level compression is applied to a specific column.
 You can apply different column-level compression algorithms to different columns.

+>**Note**
+>Support for the QuickLZ compression algorithm is deprecated and will be removed in the next major release of VMware Greenplum.

 The following table summarizes the available compression algorithms.

 |Table Orientation|Available Compression Types|Supported Algorithms|